-As of December 31, 2011, 10.3% and 9.6% of the Group's performing cash loans were credit card and general purpose consumer loans, respectively, which historically have had among the highest rate of payment default and are uncollateralized.
-These products were primarily responsible for the increase in non-performing loans ("NPLs") in 2009 from 2.5% of total loans to customers as of December 31, 2008 to 4.4% as of December 31, 2009.
-The percentage of NPLs decreased to 3.5% as of December 31, 2010 and further decreased to 2.3% as of December 31, 2011 as a result of the deceleration in new NPLs and strong collection performance combined with the 29.8% and 30.3% growth during 2010 and 2011, respectively, in the amount of cash loans; however, such a deceleration may continue and/or the NPLs may start rising again, which could have a material adverse effect on the Group's business, financial condition and/or results of operations.
+As of December 31, 2012, 11.1% and 10.5% of the Group's performing cash loans were credit card and general purpose consumer loans, respectively, which historically have had among the highest rate of payment default and are uncollateralized.
+The percentage of non-performing loans ("NPLs") decreased to 2.3% as of December 31, 2011 from 3.5% as of December 31, 2010, but increased to 2.8% as of December 31, 2012.
+The decrease in 2011 resulted from the deceleration in new NPLs and strong collection performance combined with the 29.8% and 30.3% growth during 2010 and 2011, respectively, in the amount of cash loans.
+As of December 31, 2012, the percentage of NPLs increased due to new non-performing loan inflows, particularly from commercial and consumer loans.
+The level of NPLs might continue to rise as the Group rebalances its lending growth toward higher yielding consumer and SME loans.